liquid-labs/question-and-answer/README.md

 - The bundle defines an array of _actions_.
 - Each _action_ is either a _question_, _map_, _statement_, or _review_.
 - A _question_ asks the user a question and sets a parameter based on the answer.
-- A _map_ maps existing parameters to a new parameter bassed on a [condition-eval](https://github.com/liquid-labs/condition-eval) string.
+- A _map_ maps existing parameters to a new parameter based on a [condition-eval](https://github.com/liquid-labs/condition-eval) string.
 - A _statement_ displays text to the user.
 - A review initiates a review of previously set questions not already reviewed.[*](#review-note)
 - Each _action_ has exactly one of the following fields, which defines its type: